gcrene18/helios-secondary-timescale/ticket-tracker/README.md

 # Fetch ticket listings for all events
 python cli.py fetch-listings

+# Fetch listings for events not updated in the last 12 hours (default)
+python cli.py fetch-outdated-listings

+# Fetch listings for events not updated in a custom timeframe
+python cli.py fetch-outdated-listings --hours 24

 # Fetch listings for a specific event
 python cli.py fetch-listings <viagogo_id>